 This is a missed opportunity for the Government of Canada to finally eradicate the historical and institutionalized forms of discrimination that Aboriginal women and their descendants have been subjected to under the Indian Act since 1876.
-The Government's proposal to amend the Indian Act will indeed cause further destructive divisions within families.
+The Government's proposal to amend the Indian Act will indeed cause further destructive divisions within communities.
 Canada must therefore put an end to the patriarchal regime of Indigenous guardianship that the Indian Act constitutes by following a decolonization process whereby Indigenous peoples values, self-determination, culture and language institutions and nationhood will be respected and reinforced.

-The Indian Act was conceived and implemented in part as an overt attack on Aboriginal women, nationhood and individual identity, "a conscious and sustained attempt by non-Aboriginal missionaries, politicians and bureaucrats - albeit at times well intentioned - to impose rules to determine who is and is not 'Indian''40.
+The Indian Act was conceived and implemented in part as an overt attack on Aboriginal women, nationhood and individual identity, "a conscious and sustained attempt by non-Aboriginal missionaries, politicians and bureaucrats - albeit at times well intentioned - to impose rules to determine who is and is not 'Indian'".
 A woman's view of herself as Aboriginal and the views of Aboriginal nations about the identity of their citizens were not factors in the equation.

 In these and many other ways, the Indian Act undermined Aboriginal rights, Aboriginal identity and Aboriginal culture.
 It created divisions within peoples, communities and families that fester to this day.
-In that regard, we believe that this issue of "Indian status" is of national importance and should be taken up as a one of society's most pressing problems.
-Aboriginal women and men deserve equality in access to their inherent rights.
+In that regard, we believe that this issue of "Indian status"

-40 RCAP, supra note 12, Vol. 4, chap.
+RCAP, supra note15, Vol. 4, chap.
 2 s.
 3.